Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.Hz2π
 ```

 A unit for convenience in angular frequency, equal to 2π Hz.

-Dimension: 𝐓^-1.

-See also: `Unitful.Hz`.

 #### RevolutionsPerMinute